janhavitripathi2001/janhavitripathi2001/README.md

 - 💞️ I’m looking for job in IT Sector
 - 📫 How to reach me mail: janhavitripathi2001@gmail.com
 - 😄 Pronouns: SHE
-- ⚡ Fun fact: have greater memory, so i won't forget you pnce we meet
+- ⚡ Fun fact: have greater memory, so i won't forget you once we meet

 <!---
 janhavitripathi2001/janhavitripathi2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.